long2ice/asynch/README.md

 ## Introduction

-`asynch` is a asyncio ClickHouse Python Driver with native (TCP) interface support, which reuse most of [`clickhouse-driver`](https://github.com/mymarilyn/clickhouse-driver) and comply with [PEP249](https://www.python.org/dev/peps/pep-0249/).
+`asynch` is an asyncio ClickHouse Python Driver with native (TCP) interface support, which reuse most of [clickhouse-driver](https://github.com/mymarilyn/clickhouse-driver) and comply with [PEP249](https://www.python.org/dev/peps/pep-0249/).

 ## Install